microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-on-the-Raspberry-Pi/index.md

 Windows: copy ..\..\tools\utilities\pitest\schoolbus.png pi3
 ````

-You should now have a pi3 folder that is ready to copy to your raspberry pi.
+You should now have a pi3 folder that is ready to copy to your Raspberry Pi.
 You can do that using the 'scp' tool.
 On Windows you can use [WinSCP](https://winscp.net/eng/index.php).

 ### SSH into Raspberry Pi

-No log into your Raspberry Pi, either remotely using SSH or directly if you have keyboard and screen attached.
+Now log into your Raspberry Pi, either remotely using SSH or directly if you have keyboard and screen attached.

 Find the 'pi3' folder you just copied over using scp or winscp and run the following: